guieiras/material-home-page/README.md

 4.  **Write your content and deploy it!**

-  After writing your content on CMS, you can run `yarn build` and deploy `out/` folder to your preferred static asset server.
+  After writing your content on CMS, you can run `npm build` and deploy `out/` folder to your preferred static asset server.

 ##  📄 Page structure